 In an organization where everything is fast-paced, and employees get occupied with so much workload, being more disciplined can help achieve more and keep the work environment at ease.

 Emotional Intelligence is the capability to identify, manage, evaluate, and understand our own emotions and the people around us.

 According to the psychologist, Daniel Goleman, EI has five components-

 Good leaders are self-aware, act in control, take calculated decisions without getting carried away.
 They understand other's perspectives without being cynical.
 They are self-motivated and have strong social skills, which help them build connections and healthy relationships.

-These explain that great leaders have a high degree of Emotional Intelligence.
+These explain that good leaders have a high degree of Emotional Intelligence.
 This is why EI is one of the essential leadership attributes.

-Passion is a common leadership trait that you would see in any great leaders across the world.
+Passion is a common leadership trait found in most effective leaders across the world.
 They are highly passionate about their goals and objectives.
 They know what they want and work tirelessly to achieve those.
 Their passion is infectious and also very inspiring.
 They are highly committed to their goals and also help others in achieving theirs.

 Passionate leaders elevate productivity and ensure that the employees commit to their vision.
 Passion helps leaders to instill motivation in their employees and helps to achieve the desired vision.

 Leaders must be tough enough to fight, tender enough to cry, human enough to make mistakes, humble enough to admit them, strong enough to absorb the pain, and resilient enough to bounce back and keep on moving. ~Jesse Jackson

 One must understand their self before taking responsibility for others.
 Resilient leaders are perceptive and also know how to handle themselves in any good or bad situation.